What Kind of Mulch Is Best for Fruit Trees?

 We’ll discuss some of the best options for trees in this area, but as a general rule, the best mulch for your fruit tree should be:

 Organic mulch will best simulate the natural environment your tree desires.
-While inorganic mulches provide many of the benefits of natural mulch, it doesn’t break down over time, thus robbing the soil of one of the most important mulch benefits—nutrients.
+Inorganic mulch provides many of the benefits of natural mulch; however, it doesn’t break down over time, thus robbing the soil of one of the most important mulch benefits—nutrients.

-Additionally, some mulches may seem like a great deal or offer added convenience but be careful, the internet is littered with stories of people using free hay or bagged mulch from a big box store only to find out that it was treated with harsh chemicals or herbicides that end up harming the fruit trees they were trying to nurture.
+Some mulches may seem like a great deal or offer added convenience, but be careful—the internet is littered with stories of people using free hay or bagged mulch from a big box store only to find out that it was treated with harsh chemicals or herbicides that end up harming the fruit trees they were trying to nurture.

 Utilizing organic mulch from a source you can trust can go a long way in reducing your frustration down the line.